 Do not overfill your leather bag as it could stretch out and lose its shape.

 Avoid spraying perfume or hair spray near leather as it can affect the color.

-Handle your bag, especially lighter bags with clean hands.
+Handle your bag, especially lighter bags, with clean hands.

-Leather handbag can really last you a lifetime, as long as you take good care of it and perform proper and regular maintenance with the right products.
+A leather handbag can really last you a lifetime, as long as you take good care of it and perform proper and regular maintenance with the right products.